axelo/opinionated-music-cast-remote/README.md

-    YAMAHA_IP # The ip address to your receiver LOCAL_IP # Your local ip address to use, 0.0.0.0 could work in some setups PORT # Port listening for events from the receiver, defaults to 41100
+    YAMAHA_IP # The ip address to your receiver LOCAL_IP # Your local ip address to use, 0.0.0.0 could work in some setups EVENT_PORT # Port listening for events from the receiver, defaults to 41100

 Like this